 BENEFITS OF THE TEMPO BRICK RUN:

-I have this workout on my training plan every single week as I prepare for Ironman Santa Rosa (I’m on a 10 hours per week Ironman training plan) and I love it!
-I love blasting out the door and running at threshold pace after my hard Wednesday trainer ride.
+I had this workout on my training plan every single week in the thick of 10 hours per week Ironman training plan) and I loved it!
+I loved blasting out the door and running at threshold pace after my hard Wednesday trainer ride.
 The effort is hard enough to be a satisfying test, but not so hard I have to “face my demons.”
 (I’ll save that for race day).

 Whether you are a new parent short on time or just looking for a time efficient change to your program, the tempo transition run is a powerful option.
 Give it a try in your training plan leave a comment below to tell us how it went.